open office with two people

 Failure to prevent the facilitation of tax evasion

-In September 2017, the government introduced the Corporate Criminal Offence (CCO) under the Criminal Finances Act 2017, making it a crime for organisations to fail to implement procedures that prevent the facilitation of tax evasion, and to strengthen tax integrity across all organisations.
+The Criminal Finances Act 2017 made it a crime for organisations to fail to implement procedures that prevent the facilitation of tax evasion by another party such as a supplier, customer or contractor.
+This is known as the Corporate Criminal Offence (CCO), designed to strengthen accountability and tax integrity across all organisations.

 Could your organisation be affected?